therealvidem/Minesweeper/README.md

 ## TODO

 - [x] Implement the backend of basic game functionality.
-- [ ] Implement the frontend (UI) of basic game functionality.
+- [x] Implement the frontend (UI) of basic game functionality.
 - [ ] Add some basic testing.
-- [ ] Implement the recursive algorithm for opening.
+- [x] Implement the flood fill algorithm for opening empty cells.
 - [ ] Implement chording.
 - [ ] Add info texts, such as number of mines and a timer.
 - [ ] Add end screen.